"Business is personal — it's the most personal thing in the world."

 But there are a number of fixed costs your business might incur that you rarely pay in your personal life.
 In fact, some variable costs to individuals are fixed costs to businesses.
 Here's a master list of fixed costs for any developing company to keep in mind:

-Utility bills: Your heating or cooling bill might fluctuate as seasons change, but it is generally not affected by business operations.
+Utility bills: The cost of utility bills in company offices may fluctuate as seasons change, but it is generally not affected by business operations.

 Website hosting costs: When you register your website domain, you pay a small monthly cost that remains static despite the business you perform on that website.